breadcrumbs--red-border

 If you are eligible to attend, we will send you a letter to confirm if you have been given an appointment or if you are on the waiting list.
 We will then contact you when an appointment is available.

 After your assessment or initial treatment by the Eye Clinic, you may be referred back to your GP, optometrist or a private ophthalmologist for ongoing management.
-Some disorders will require ongoing management at the Eye Clinic.

 If you need dilating drops you will need to be driven home after your appointment, as your vision will be blurry for several hours.
-Please bring the following:

 • Any letters or correspondence from your optometrist or doctor